MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/Service/README.md

 ## Headless Service

-Services that don't need load balancing or proxying.
+`Service`s that don't need load balancing or proxying.
-Headless services don't have a ClusterIP.
+`Headless Service`s don't have a `ClusterIP`.

 If a selector:
-* is defined Endpoints records are defined and the DNS configuration will point to the Pod backing the headless Service
+* is defined Endpoints records are defined and the DNS configuration will point to the Pod backing the `Headless Service`
-* is NOT defined the DNS configures either the CNAME records for ExternalName-type Services or records for any Endpoints that share a name with the Service, for all other types
+* is NOT defined the DNS configures either the CNAME records for ExternalName-type `Service`s or records for any Endpoints that share a name with the `Service`, for all other types

-Headless services can still interface with other service discovery mechanisms.
+`Headless Service`s can still interface with other service discovery mechanisms.

 ```
 apiVersion: v1